antoinearnoud/book-fortran/chapter2.md

 real :: b = 5
 ```

-That is why it is dangerous to assign a value at the same time on declares a variable: at each iterative call, the starting value of the variable is the last one assigned to it, not the one assigned in the declaration \(here b = 5\).
+That is why it is dangerous to assign a value at the same time on edeclares a variable: at each iterative call, the starting value of the variable is the last one assigned to it, not the one assigned in the declaration \(here b = 5\).
 Overall, it is preferable to use modules instead of  `save`  \(see next chapter\).

 # Comments